 - ¾ cup (168g) Greek yogurt room temperature

-- Preheat oven to 350°F. Lightly grease an 8 or 9 inch springform pan.
+- Preheat oven to 350°F. Lightly grease an 8" springform pan.

 - In a small bowl, whisk together the flour, baking powder, baking soda, and salt.2 ¼ cups (333g) gluten free flour blend, 2 teaspoons baking powder, ½ teaspoon baking soda, ½ teaspoon salt

 - Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with the sugar until combined.
 Add the vanilla extract and yogurt and mix.
 Stir the dry ingredients in on low speed until just combined.
 The batter will be thick and slightly sticky.¾ cup (170g) unsalted butter, 1 ½ cups (300g) granulated sugar, 1 ½ teaspoons vanilla extract, ¾ cup (168g) Greek yogurt

-- Pour 2/3 of the batter into the prepared pan.
-Spread the berry jam on top of the batter, then pour the remaining batter on top.
+- Transfer ⅔ of the batter into the prepared pan.
+Spread the berry jam on top of the batter, then spread the remaining batter on top.
 Don't worry if the batter doesn't cover the jam completely.
 Bake for 40-45 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Cool completely before removing from pan.⅔ cup (226g) seedless strawberry jam